Margaret A. Davidson Fellowship

 - The development of research partnerships between universities and reserves.

-Interested students are encouraged to explore the management priorities (listed below) and discuss potential projects with the research coordinator of the host reserve.
+Interested students are encouraged to explore the management priorities (listed below) and discuss potential projects with Justin Ridge, the NCNERR research coordinator.

-The next fellowship class will begin in summer of 2022.
+The next fellowship class begins in summer of 2024.

 Eligibility